A Multiple Hypothesis Testing Approach to Low-Complexity Subspace Unmixing: Introduction

-In contrast to these and other related earlier works, the main contributions of this paper are as follows.
-First, it formally puts forth the problem of subspace unmixing that provides a mathematically unified view of many problems studied in other application areas.
-Second, it presents a low-complexity solution to the problem of subspace unmixing that has linear complexity in $D$, $N$, and the dimensions of the individual subspaces.
-Third, it presents a comprehensive analysis of the proposed solution, termed \emph{marginal subspace detection} (MSD), that makes no assumptions about the structures of the individual subspaces.
-In particular, the resulting analysis relies on geometric measures of the subspaces that can be computed in polynomial time.
-Finally, the analysis neither suffers from the square-root bottleneck nor gets affected by the dynamic range of the active subspaces.
-We conclude by pointing out that a preliminary version of this work appeared in \cite{Bajwa.Conf2012}.
-However, that work was focused primarily on group model selection, it did not account for noise in the observations, and the ensuing analysis lacked details in terms of the metrics of multiple hypothesis testing.
+The main contributions of this paper are as follows.
+First, it formally puts forth the problem of subspace unmixing under the PS3 model that provides a mathematically unified view of many problems studied in other application areas.
+Second, it presents a low-complexity solution to the problem of unmixing under the PS3 model that has linear complexity in $\Dh$, $\Ns$, and the dimensions of the individual subspaces.
+Third, it presents comprehensive analyses of the proposed solution, termed \emph{marginal subspace detection} (MSD), under two random signal generation models that, while assuming the contributions of different subspaces to the observation to be random, do not require the subspaces themselves to be random.
+In particular, the resulting analyses rely on geometric measures that can be explicitly computed in polynomial time and provide means of controlling the \FWER~of the subspace unmixing problem at any level $\alpha \in [0,1]$.
+Finally, the analyses under both signal generation models neither suffer from the square-root bottleneck nor get affected by the dynamic range of the active subspaces.
+We conclude by pointing out that a preliminary version of this work appeared in \cite{Bajwa.Mixon.Conf2012}.
+However, that work was focused primarily on group model selection, it did not account for noise in the observation, and the ensuing analysis lacked details in terms of the metrics of multiple hypothesis testing.